pingcap/docs/_docHome.md

 <DocHomeCard href="https://ossinsight.io/" icon="cloud6" label="OSS Insight">

-A powerful insight tool that can help you analyze in depth any single GitHub repository
+A powerful insight tool that can help you analyze in depth any GitHub repository

 </DocHomeCard>